Skip to Content

 If you are bleeding at 4 weeks pregnant, it’s important you differentiate period from implantation bleeding.

 If you’ve not had any symptoms of a miscarriage, then there is no need to worry.
-As your pregnancy progresses, your chances of having a miscarriage will decrease.
+As your pregnancy progresses, especially after a heartbeat is seen on scan, your chances of having a miscarriage will decrease.

 When Can I try again?